 Charles Arrowby retires to the seaside to write his memoirs but is constantly under visitation by ex-lovers and friends

 “This satirical look at the lengths to which this inconsistent, contradictory man will go to satisfy his egotistical cravings is Shakespearean in its drama.
-I adored Arrowby!
-I despised him!
-I worried sick about him!
-I agonised over Hartley’s safety!
+The freerangers discussed his many personality markers.
+We adored Arrowby!
+We despised him!
+We worried sick about him!
+We agonised over Hartley’s safety!
 Each page provoked new sentiments and proved to never be predictable.

-“Despite his kooky behaviour and thoughts, or perhaps because of them, Arrowby made everything anomalous and outrageous, but somehow expected and acceptable too.
-His ability to manipulate everyone, including the reader, is thrilling, and I adored being on this emotional rollercoaster.
+“Despite his kooky behaviour and self-delusional thoughts, or perhaps because of them, Arrowby made everything anomalous and outrageous, but somehow expected and acceptable too.
+His ability to manipulate everyone, including the reader, is thrilling, and we agreed reading this book was like being on an emotional rollercoaster.

 “The other stand out personality in this character study was the turbulent sea.
 A moodiness was instantly created, with the tower on the cliffs and the frothing sea, that injected so much energy into the novel, aping the turmoil in Arrowby’s life.